Ugly-Naked-Guy/UIUC-COVID19-TRACKER/README.md

 ## Reference:
 The theme of website is referenced from https://github.com/parwiz123/flask-crud-application-with-mysql

-The script logistics regression borrows some idea from https://zhuanlan.zhihu.com/p/41132059
+The script of logistics regression borrows some idea from https://zhuanlan.zhihu.com/p/41132059